OCA/server-auth/auth_dynamic_groups/README.rst

 Configuration
 =============

+Normally group membership is maintained by the administrators.
+Either manually, or by granting authorities on the user record.

+You can select other criteria by which the membership of groups is maintained.

+You can have membership determined by a formula, and/or by the categories of the partner.

+Specify that you want to maintain group memebrship automatically by marking a group as dynamic.
+You can then set criteria on the tab page `Dynamic`.

-Check `Dynamic` on a group you want to be dynamic.
-Now fill in the condition, using `user` which is a browse record of the user in question that evaluates truthy if the user is supposed to be a member of the group and falsy if not.
+If you want to use a formula you will need to enter a condition that will need to evaluate to either True or False.
+Specify the condition, using `user` which is a browse record of the user in question.

-There is a constraint on the field to check for validity if this expression.
+There is a constraint on the field to check for validity of this expression.

+If you want to base a group on partner category you can enter the categories that will include the users linked to a partner to the group.

+If a user needs to have a category AND needs to satisfy a certain formula, specify `use` for both criteria.

+If a user needs to EITHER have a category OR needs to satify a formula, specify `include` for both.

+If having a category, or satisfying a formula, should exclude a user from a group, specify `exclude` for that criterium.

+If a user is excluded from a group, that criterium always has priority.

-When you're satisfied, click the button `Evaluate` to prefill the group's members.
+When you're satisfied, click the button `Refresh` to prefill the group's members.
 The condition will be checked now for every user who logs in.

 Usage